MicrosoftDocs/openapi-docs/OpenAPI/kiota/middleware.md

 }
 ```
 ## Register Middleware
-Create a Middleware delegate array however, make sure to use the existing Middleware already implemented within Kiota.HttpClient.
-This includes Retry, redirect handling and more.
+Create a Middleware delegate array and use the existing Middleware already implemented within Kiota.HttpClient that includes existing Delegates like Retry, redirect handling and more.

 ```
 var delegates = KiotaClientFactory.CreateDefaultHandlers();